-Openlands is working with the Forest Preserve District of Will County to restore wetland, prairie, and savanna habitats of Messenger Woods, a dedicated Illinois Nature Preserve, in an effort that will enable wildlife to thrive, help reduce flooding, and enhance groundwater recharge.
+Openlands worked with the Forest Preserve District of Will County to restore wetland, prairie, and savanna habitats of Messenger Woods, a dedicated Illinois Nature Preserve, in an effort that will enable wildlife to thrive, help reduce flooding, and enhance groundwater recharge.

 As one of the few forests in northeastern Illinois that has never been grazed, cut, farmed, or developed, Messenger Woods encapsulates a unique old grove environment of oaks and maples, as well as endangered rock elm and sweeps of spring wildflowers.
 However, an adjacent wetland had been drained for grazing and farming.
 In 2008, Openlands and the Forest Preserve District developed a plan for the restoration of 90 acres of the wetland and farmland that buffered Messenger Woods Nature Preserve.
 This was done in partnership with the Forest Preserve District (the property owner), the U.S. Army Corps of Engineers, and the Chicago Department of Aviation.

 Earthwork, removal of drainage tile, and erosion control were conducted in order to restore a graded wetland capable of capturing additional rainwater.
 The removal of cottonwood, black locust, and other invasive vegetation allowed sedge meadow and wet prairie to thrive in this renewed prairie habitat.
 Over 80 acres of seeding resulted in the growth of native prairie grasses, wildflowers, and sedges while enhancing the existing woodlands, all of which provide homes for a multitude of birds, insects, and other animal species.
 To help maintain the now-functional wetland, prairie, and savanna habitats, Openlands is conducting ongoing weed control and prescribed burning.